CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 1. On Review + Create blade, you can check all the given details and click on **Create** button to start the Azure Arc data controller deployment.

+    > **Note:** The deployment of Azure Arc data controller can take upto 10 minutes to complete.

     ![](./media/review-dc-direct.png "Lab Environment")